 Obviously, religious hypocrisy doesn't linger just in high schools or amongst the Christians.
 Like I said earlier, it's everywhere.

-My ex-boyfriend was Egyptian.
+My ex is Egyptian.

 When we were together, he drank like a fish, did drugs, stole whatever he could get his hands on, slept around, never prayed, and then eventually got put in jail for three months for robbing a house.
 But there he would be on our college campus, giving speeches on what it was like to be a "dedicated Muslim."
 It was hard to swallow.